-Students can contact the Office of the Assistant Vice-President of Student Services and Development / Dean of Students at email@example.com for information regarding classes and absences.
-Students can also refer to the College's Emergency Management web page for updates from the College on our current status and links to information about COVID-19.
+Students can contact the Office of the Assistant Vice-President of Student Services and Development / Dean of Students at firstname.lastname@example.org for information regarding classes and absences.
+Students can also refer to the College's Campus Central web page for updates from the College on our current status and links to information about COVID-19.

-To limit exposure of COVID-19 through social distancing, ECC is limiting large gatherings at least through the end of August.
+To limit exposure of COVID-19 through social distancing, ECC is limiting Large gatherings, with more than 50 people, during the fall semester

-ECC utilizes an Infectious and Communicable Disease Administrative Procedure as well as the Emergency Operations Plan to address any communicable disease outbreak or another emergency.
+ECC utilizes an Infectious and Communicable Disease Administrative Procedure and the Emergency Operations Plan to address any communicable disease outbreak or another emergency.
 We work in conjunction with the various county health departments and the Illinois Department of Public Health when determining what steps are necessary to protect our students, faculty, staff, and visitors.

 Employees who are capable of performing their jobs remotely will be asked to continue to work remotely.
 Your immediate supervisor will determine your schedule during this period.
 Those employees who are asked to return to campus by their supervisors should do so according to the schedule given to them.

 ECC is updating its Business and Academic Continuity Plan as it evolves and will speak to decisions to change the class schedule.
 We are committed to ensuring that all students can complete the semester and provide guidance on how any missed classes will be addressed.